Andrew-S-Rosen/covalent-hpc-plugin/README.md

 ### Defining Resource Specifications and Job Attributes

 Two of the most important sets of parameters are `resource_spec_kwargs` and `job_attributes_kwargs`, which used to specify the resources required for the job (e.g. number of nodes, number of processes per node, etc.) and the job attributes (e.g. duration, queue name, etc.), respectively.

-The `resource_spec_kwargs` is a dictionary of keyword arguments passed to PSI/J's [`ResourceSpecV1`](https://exaworks.org/psij-python/docs/v/0.9.0/.generated/psij.html#psij.resource_spec.ResourceSpecV1) class, whereas `job_attributes_kwargs` is a dictionary of keyword arguments passed to PSI/J's [`JobAttributes`](https://exaworks.org/psij-python/docs/v/0.9.0/.generated/psij.html#psij.JobAttributes) class.
-The allowed types are listed [here](https://github.com/Quantum-Accelerators/covalent-hpc-plugin/blob/996fc51263efd69624ba9bb73f8564d2083a5509/covalent_hpc_plugin/hpc.py#L88-L114).
+1. `resource_spec_kwargs` is a dictionary of keyword arguments passed to PSI/J's [`ResourceSpecV1`](https://exaworks.org/psij-python/docs/v/0.9.0/.generated/psij.html#psij.resource_spec.ResourceSpecV1) class
+2. `job_attributes_kwargs` is a dictionary of keyword arguments passed to PSI/J's [`JobAttributes`](https://exaworks.org/psij-python/docs/v/0.9.0/.generated/psij.html#psij.JobAttributes) class.

+The allowed types are listed [here](https://github.com/Quantum-Accelerators/covalent-hpc-plugin/blob/48611a9d7c5c51403ac69d4b446f35e7748bd479/covalent_hpc_plugin/hpc.py#L85-L111).

 ### Using the Plugin in a Workflow: Approach 1